Getting an Interview

 After the online tests are completed, you will then be asked to complete a report on a given business proposal, this is also timed. you will be given 15 minutes for this stage.

 The final part of the assessment centre is group work, this group work allows you to show off your ability to communicate, take others peoples thoughts into consideration and show to the assessors that you can read and translate a business plan.

 When this is completed you will contacted within 3 working days with your results,

 The next stage is the final interview with a senior manager, I am attending this stage on Monday.

-I applied online and the process took 3 weeks – interviewed at PwC in September 2013.
+I applied online.
+The process took 3 weeks – interviewed at PwC (Belfast, Northern Ireland (UK)) in September 2013.

-I applied online and the process took 3 months – interviewed at PwC in May 2013.
+I applied online.
+The process took 3+ months – interviewed at PwC (Belfast, Northern Ireland (UK)) in May 2013.

 the AC with Pwc is quite a compact one, only included a maths/logical test, writing exercises, and group discussion.
 All content of the writing and group tasks could be found here in this forum to be honest.....But I don't think it made any difference.....The maths is not difficult but you have to answer 40 questions, with different charts each, in 20 minutes, my suggestion is when you believe too much calculation is required for any question, guess one answer and go to the next.
 You never got enough time to answer them all anyway, so just make sure to answer the ones requiring shorter time.